-We have audited the financial statements of Wessex Water Services Limited for the year ended 31 March 2024 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Equity and the related notes 1 to 32, including material accounting policy information.
-The financial reporting framework that has been applied in their preparation is UK adopted international accounting standards.
+We have audited the financial statements of Wessex Water Services Limited for the year ended 30 June 2024 which comprise the Income Statement, the Statement of Other Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows, and the related notes 1 to 32, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.